-The Company is developing a contingency plan for use of the BEF MTBE facility if MTBE were banned.
+In light of these developments, the Company is formulating a contingency plan for use of the BEF MTBE facility if MTBE were banned or significantly curtailed.
 Management is exploring a possible conversion of the BEF facility from MTBE production to alkylate production.
 At present the forecast cost of this conversion would be in the \$15 million to \$20 million range.
 Management anticipates that if MTBE is banned alkylate demand will rise as producers use it to replace MTBE as an octane enhancer.
 Alkylate production would be expected to generate margins comparable to those of MTBE.
 Greater alkylate production would be expected to increase isobutane consumption nationwide and result in improved isomerization margins for the Company.